Arts and Sciences Education

 One advantage that the University offers undergraduates is the opportunity to participate in state-of-the-art research with some of the world’s most respected scientists.
 Each department in the College of Natural Sciences supports undergraduate research programs in which students may earn University credit.
 Students may also earn special departmental honors for exceptional research.
 The college holds an annual Undergraduate Research Forum to recognize and reward students who participate in research.
 Additional opportunities vary from department to department; information is available in the Office for Honors, Research, and International Study.

-UTeach-Natural Sciences is an innovative teacher preparation program that allows students to pursue middle grades and secondary school teacher certification within a four-year mathematics, science, or computer science degree program.
+UTeach-Natural Sciences is an innovative teacher preparation program that allows students to pursue middle school and secondary teacher certification within a four-year mathematics, science, or computer science degree program.
 While learning the subject matter of their majors, students also learn how to teach.
-Upon completing the program, students graduate with a bachelor’s degree and are recommended for a middle grades or secondary school teaching certificate.
+Upon completing the program, students graduate with a bachelor’s degree and are recommended for a middle school or secondary teaching certificate.
 The UTeach-Natural Sciences program invites students to explore their interest in teaching as early as the freshman year.
-Through courses taught by some of Texas’s most respected secondary school math and science teachers, students learn quickly whether they are suited to the profession.
-More information about teacher certification requirements is given in the UTeach Natural Sciences Secondary Teaching Option Certificate and UTeach Teacher Certification sections of Minor and Certificate Programs.
+Through courses taught by some of Texas’s most respected secondary math and science teachers, students learn quickly whether they are suited to the profession.
+More information about teacher certification requirements is given in the UTeach Natural Sciences Secondary Teaching Option Certificate and UTeach Teacher Certification section of this catalog.
+See Preparation for Teacher Certification for additional information.

 Women in Natural Sciences